Peel Island (Queensland): Peel Island Lazaret

 Peel Island operated as a lazaret from 1907 to 1959.
 The Peel Island lazaret, or leprosarium, is important to Queensland history because of its social and political significance in terms of state health policy, serving as a reminder of the conditions in which people lived and worked on the island.

 Background

 The lazaret (lazaretto, leper colony or leprosaria) in Queensland was established to isolate those infected with leprosy.
-The influx of migrants to Queensland after free settlement brought leprosy, or Hansen's disease, to Australia.
+The influx of migrants to Queensland after colonisation brought leprosy, or Hansen's disease, to Australia.
 Hansen's disease has had a history of forced patient isolation from society, and Queensland's Leprosy Act of 1892 was an example of legislation intended to isolate leprosy patients from the mainland.